Generic Name: acarbose (ah KAR bose)

-It is not known whether acarbose passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using acarbose.
+It is not known whether Precose passes into breast milk or if it could harm a nursing baby.
+You should not breast-feed while you are using this medicine.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.